Detection of Ongoing Mass Loss from HD 63433c, a Young Mini Neptune: Conclusion

 In this study we use HST and Keck to look for escaping hydrogen and helium from two mini Neptunes orbiting a young solar analogue.
 We detect $11.5 \pm 1.5$ \% Ly$\alpha$ absorption in the blue wing during a transit of planet c, but not during a transit of planet b.
 We do not detect excess helium absorption during transits of either planet, to a stellar-variability-limited upper limit of $\sim$0.5\%.
 We use near-contemporaneous XMM-Newton data to characterize the stellar high-energy environment during our Ly$\alpha$ and helium observations, and combine these observations with ground-based optical monitoring data and archival ROSAT data to constrain the long-term stellar activity cycle.
 We use the measured stellar X-ray spectrum and an extrapolated extreme UV spectrum as inputs to 3D hydrodynamic models of hydrogen- and helium-rich planetary outflows, which we compare to the observational data.

 For c, our hydrogen-rich models provide a reasonable match to the measured shape and depth of the transit light curve in the blue wing of the Ly$\alpha$ line.
 Similarly, their predictions for the magnitude of absorption in the metastable helium line are consistent with our upper limit for this planet.
 However, the observed blue wing absorption is less compact in velocity space than the simulated absorption.
-We speculate that this might be due to charge exchange with the stellar wind, which is difficult to model accurately with a hydrodynamic model.
+We speculate that this might be due to charge exchange with the stellar wind, which is difficult to model accurately with our hydrodynamic model, but which \cite{tremblin_2013} concludes can cause 10\% Ly alpha absorption at 100 km/s.
 In addition, our models do not account for the effects of magnetic fields.
 While the effect of the planetary magnetic field on the outflow is likely negligible, the interplanetary field could play a subdominant role in confining and guiding the outflow beyond $\sim10 R_p$.

 Our observations and models both suggest that planet b is fundamentally different from planet c.
 Our models predict that if planet b hosts a hydrogen-rich atmosphere it should also exhibit strong Ly$\alpha$ absorption during transit, but this is definitively ruled out by our observations.
 Our models also predict a detectable metastable helium absorption signal from planet b, which is inconsistent with our observational upper limit.
 The predicted mass loss timescale for planet c is longer than the age of the system, but the corresponding mass loss timescale for planet b is significantly shorter.
 This implies that c could have retained a primordial H/He atmosphere, while b probably does not.
 If b is a rocky core, it would have to be unusually massive, but a water-rich composition with a high mean molecular weight atmosphere could explain both the radius and the Ly$\alpha$ non-detection.
 Fortunately, HD 63433 is a bright nearby star, and its planets are favorable targets for atmospheric characterization by HST and JWST.
 If planet b does host a hydrogen-dominated atmosphere, it may have detectable absorption from water and other molecules in its infrared transmission spectrum.
 If b hosts a high molecular weight atmosphere, detecting it in outflow may still be possible by looking at metal FUV lines \citep{garcia_2021}.